What is managed care?

 If I cannot enroll in an HMO with a Medicare contract, how are costs for ESRD treatments covered?

-As a U.S. citizen, you are eligible for traditional Medicare coverage, no matter what your age, on the basis of ESRD.
-The Medicare ESRD Program pays for 80% of the treatment costs for dialysis patients, and 100% of the costs of a kidney transplant.
-(It continues to pay a percentage of the post-transplant treatment costs, for a limited period of time.)
+As a U.S. citizen, you are eligible for traditional Medicare coverage if you or spouse have worked and paid into FICA, no matter what your age, on the basis of ESRD.
+The Medicare ESRD Program pays for 80% of the treatment costs for dialysis patients, and 80% of the cost of immunosuppressant medication for transplant recipients.
+Medicare will cover 100% minus the deductible of the costs of a kidney transplant.
+If you have a transplant, Medicare may terminate after 3 years, unless you are over 65 or have another disability.

-If you are also covered by an employer group health plan, that plan may pay 80% of your treatment costs while Medicare may, initially, cover a part of the remaining costs.
-Then, after a period of time, Medicare begins to pay 80% and the work insurance becomes the secondary payer.
+If you are also covered by an employer group health plan, that plan may pay for treatment costs initially (30 months) while Medicare covers a part of the remaining costs.
+Then, after 30 months, Medicare begins to pay 80% and the employer group health plan becomes the secondary payer.

 I am already enrolled in a managed care plan.
 Are there differences from one plan to another?